Charlotte Wrongful Death Lawyer

 In North Carolina, the personal representative of the deceased’s estate can file a wrongful death lawsuit.
 The personal representative is often the deceased individual’s surviving spouse, adult child, or parent.

-When the deceased person had some kind of estate planning document, a personal representative may be a named administrator or executor in the document.
+When the deceased person has some kind of estate planning document, a personal representative may be a named administrator or executor in the document.
 In other cases, the personal representative may be appointed by the court in accordance with North Carolina intestate succession laws.

 The Statute of Limitations on North Carolina Wrongful Death Claims